-If you are receiving a delivery you are not required to obtain a permit.
-The following information will assist you with defining a delivery.
+If you are receiving a delivery to site you do not require a permit.
+The following information will assist define a delivery.

 What is a delivery?